Hello and welcome. I’m Dan Hawkins and I run the Online Bass Courses site.

 What I love about teaching is being able to explain a musical idea clearly enough so that someone who previously thought it was difficult can use it to make music.
 Everything I teach is based on 7 important musical areas – technique, fretboard knowledge, theory, reading, mindset, groove and tunes (expanding your repertoire).
 There are many more topics to be found within these subjects and I believe that if you improve your knowledge in these areas (even just a little bit) you will get fantastic results.
 It’s all about building a solid foundation from which you can blossom.
 You’ll find tons of free bass guitar lessons in my blog aimed at the practical tools, mindsets and tactics you can use to become an awesome bass player.
 It’s an approach that will work on how you think about music as well as what you learn.

-“I will show you what you need to know to become a musician who is able to think for yourself and learn how to improve fast ”.
+“I will show you what you need to know to become a musician who is able to think for yourself.
+I want you to learn how to improve fast ”.

 You can start by heading over and signing up for the newsletter to get the latest free lessons and tips straight to your inbox.
 You will also receive a free 23-page ebook containing fretboard and chord diagrams, scales, modes and arpeggios you can use in all kinds of creative situations.